IBSim/VirtualLab/docs/source/examples/ml.rst

         Generating the model may take a little while, so feel free to grab yourself a coffee.

 The inverse analysis performed first is to identify the experimental parameters which will provide the maximum amount of Von Mises stress in the component.
-You should notice an output like this
+You should notice an output like this:

 .. code-block:: console